-Chicken noodle dishes are synonymous with homespun comfort, and so are casseroles.
+Why We Love It: Chicken noodle dishes are synonymous with homespun comfort, and so are casseroles.
 So when Half Baked Harvest combines the two ingredients—with thyme, parsley, carrots, and whole-grain bread—in this namesake recipe, it tastes like the perfect cold-weather dinner.
 “Best part?
-I can make it ahead of time and then just bake before dinner, and, this recipe works perfectly to freeze and bake later as well!”
-Tieghan Gerard says.
+I can make it ahead of time and then just bake before dinner, and this recipe works perfectly to freeze and bake later as well,” blogger Tieghan Gerard says.

 Tomato Artichoke Lentil Stew

-It’s no surprise that stew would be a picture-perfect meal for a fall day, and this recipe from A Couple Cooks is no exception.
-It comes together with fire-roasted tomatoes, artichoke hearts, Tuscan kale, dried herbs, and red lentils, and then topped with parmesan.
-“Simmer for 20 minutes, until the lentils are tender,” Sonja and Alex Overhiser say.
+Why We Love It: It’s no surprise that stew is a picture-perfect meal for a fall day, and this recipe from A Couple Cooks is no exception.
+It comes together with fire-roasted tomatoes, artichoke hearts, Tuscan kale, dried herbs, and red lentils, and then is topped with parmesan.

 Roasted Cauliflower Spaghetti

-Once you see how tasty this recipe from Add1Tbsp looks, you’re going to want to eat it while snuggled under a blanket.
+Why We Love It: Once you see how tasty this recipe from Add1Tbsp looks, you’re going to want to eat it while snuggled under a blanket.
 It’s made with cauliflower that’s been tossed with paprika, nutmeg, chorizo, and chopped parsley, and then combined with garlic breadcrumbs over a bed of spaghetti.
-“Serve with a sprinkle of breadcrumbs, more parmesan, the rest of the fresh herbs, a pinch of flaky sea salt, and freshly cracked pepper,” Evan Kalman says.
+“Serve with a sprinkle of breadcrumbs, more parmesan, the rest of the fresh herbs, a pinch of flaky sea salt, and freshly cracked pepper,” blogger Evan Kalman says.

 Perfect Roast Chicken with Lemon Herb Pan Sauce